mscerts/hub/src/content/docs/vouchers/Microsoft ESI.md

 You get access to:
 - Live trainings by Microsoft Certified Trainers
 - Microsoft official MeasureUp practice tests (being slowly replaced by Microsoft's new practice assessments)
-- And 50% off vouchers for all Azure and SCI exams.
+- And 50% off vouchers for:
+  - All Azure Exams
+  - All Security, Compliance, and Identity Exams
+  - MS-900
+  - All Power Platform Exams **except** PL-500
+  - All Dynamics 365 Exams **except** MB-335